-For nearly 40 years I’ve been involved in many technology based roles from developing software products, product innovation through to several different product / project management roles in many different industries.
+For over 40 years I’ve been involved in many technology based roles from developing software products, product innovation through to several different product / project management roles in many different industries.
 My change of roles has often followed my interest in a new technology, whether it was writing assembler for the first microprocessors in the late 70’s, micro-coding bit slice machines in the early 80’s, to the arrival of C++ and the promise of OO in the late 80’s or developing applications on small devices e.g. mobile handsets this century.

 I enjoy the satisfaction of understanding stuff and being in a position to apply that knowledge to developing products, providing a service or helping others in their tasks.
 This is not to say that I unconditionally employ the latest stuff as existing approaches may well provide the better solution.